 import { google } from '@ai-sdk/google';import { streamText } from 'ai';const model = google('gemini-2.0-flash');const prompt ='Give me the first paragraph of a story about an imaginary planet.';const stream = TODO; // TODO - stream some text with the model above.for await (const chunk of stream.textStream) {process.stdout.write(chunk);}

-with code that creates a text stream using the streamText
+We need to replace the TODO with code that creates a text stream using the streamText function from the AI SDK.

-.
+The streamText function requires a model and a prompt.
 We already have both of these defined in our code.

-object, which will then allow us to access the textStream
+We need to pass these values to streamText to create our stream object, which will then allow us to access the textStream property.

-loop will iterate through each chunk of text as it's generated, and process.stdout.write()
+The for await loop will iterate through each chunk of text as it's generated, and process.stdout.write() will display it in the terminal without adding new lines (unlike console.log).

 This approach allows us to see the text appearing incrementally as the AI generates it, creating that responsive streaming effect you see in modern AI applications.

-with a call to the streamText
+Replace the TODO with a call to the streamText function.

-Make sure to pass an object containing the model
+Make sure to pass an object containing the model and prompt variables to streamText.

 Run the code in your terminal to see the text streaming in real-time.